raimuucka/ArduinoSTM32wiki/Linux.md

 DFU is the protcol / system used to upload sketches.

-####Install on Linux should now onlu reqiure these additional steps
+####Install on Linux should now only require these additional steps

 After copying the Arduino_STM32 files to ~/Arduino/hardware open the shell / terminal and cd to ~/Arduino/hardware/Arduino_STM32/drivers/linux and run the